mozilla/learning-networks/clubs/marketing-your-mozilla-club-social-media/content.md

 Connect with other Clubs and Club Captains to find out what Mozilla Clubs are doing around the world.
 On Twitter, [@MozLearn](https://twitter.com/MozLearn) has set up a [public Twitter list](https://twitter.com/MozLearn/lists/club-captains) ( a Club Captain directory, of sorts), that makes it easy to connect and follow.
 You can also [find Clubs near you](https://learning.mozilla.org/clubs/list/) and search the Club name to find them on social media.

 ##Contact
-* Email Mozilla’s Club expert Amira Dhalla (amira@mozillafoundation.org) with questions about Clubs
+* Email Mozilla’s Club expert Julia Vallera (julia@mozillafoundation.org) with questions about Clubs
 * Email Mozilla’s communications manager Kevin Zawacki (kevin@mozillafoundation.org) for help or guidance with social media
 * Tweet us anytime [@MozLearn](https://twitter.com/MozLearn)